PeterFavero/SAT-4_Image_Classification_ML/README.md

 ### ModelTraining.py
 Running ModelTraining.py will train new MLP and SVM models on the current contents of directories 'loaded' and 'preprocessed' and produce visualizations for each model as well.
 This script will take a long time to complete if the full training and testing datasets are loaded, as it trains an MLP model to cross-entropy loss < 0.001, and then trains 6 different SVM models using 6 different C values.
 Therefore, if you want to expirement with tweaks to hyperparameters and/or have the model training go quickly either:
    - do not run DataLoading.py before running ModelTraining after you clone the repo,
-   - use ```git restore loaded``` and then ```git restore preprocessed``` to restore the small training and testing datasets from the repo if you've loaded and/or preprocessed excessively large datasets into 'loaded' and 'preprocessed,'
+   - run the commands ```git restore loaded``` and then ```git restore preprocessed``` to restore the small training and testing datasets from the repo if you've loaded and/or preprocessed excessively large datasets into 'loaded' and 'preprocessed,'
    - or go into DataLoading.py and reduce the size of num_training_entries and num_testing_entries significantly (10000 and 2500 respectively are good places to start), and then run RunAll.py to update 'loaded' and 'preprocessed.'

 ### ModelTesting.py
-Running ModelTesting.py will print the accuracies of model/trainedMLP and model/trainedSVM at classifying the loaded testing dataset as a percentage
+Running ModelTesting.py will print the accuracies of model/trainedMLP and model/trainedSVM at classifying the loaded testing dataset as a percentage without retraining either model, which you can use to verify the accuracy of our preloaded models or your own.

 ### RunAll.py
 Running RunAll.py will run DataLoading.py, then DataPreprocessing.py, then ModelTraining.py, then ModelTesting.py.